 The following report summarizes BTNEP's efforts to develop a plan for adapting to the anticipated effects of climate change in coastal Louisiana.
 To accomplish this goal, BTNEP has partnered with the Water Institute of the Gulf (the Water Institute) to undertake a strategic process described in the U.S. EPA's Being Prepared for Climate Change: A Workbook for Developing Risk-based Adaptation Plans (the Workbook).
-The Workbook is part of a pilot project designed by the Climate Ready Estuaries program under the EPA's National Estuaries Program (U.S. Environmental Protection Agency, 2014).
-The Workbook is a tool intended to help National Estuary Programs such as BTNEP identify a suite of risks associated with climate change, carry out vulnerability studies, and develop a plan for adapting to the impacts caused by climate change (Bauzá-Ortega, 2015).
-The EPA provides a step-by-step methodology built upon a series of participatory and interactive processes that bring together local and regional expertise, including both local and technical knowledge experts.
+The Workbook was designed by the Climate Ready Estuaries program under the EPA's National Estuaries Program (U.S. Environmental Protection Agency, 2014).
+The Workbook was pilot tested with the San Juan National Estuary Program in 2012 (Bauzá-Ortega, 2015)is a tool intended to help National Estuary Programs such as BTNEP identify a suite of risks associated with climate change, carry out vulnerability studies, and develop a plan for adapting to the impacts caused by climate change.
+The Workbook provides a step-by-step methodology built upon a series of participatory and interactive processes that bring together local and regional expertise, including both local and technical knowledge experts.